jiixyj/libebur128/README.md

 * Implements M, S and I modes
 * Implements loudness range measurement (EBU - TECH 3342)
 * Supports all samplerates by recalculation of the filter coefficients
-* ReplayGain-compatible tagging support for MP3, OGG, Musepack and FLAC
+* ReplayGain compatible tagging support for MP3, OGG, Musepack and FLAC

 Requirements